 Nevertheless, where the 77D sets itself apart from its fraternal twin is in terms of its ergonomics since it has an extra dial at the back of its case, customizable buttons and a top-mounted LCD control display.
 Lastly, while the 77D retains the use of a classic menu, the 800D offers, by default, a guided interface, which is very helpful for novice users (which can however be deactivated) who can take advantage of the supplementary information and recommendations such as what type of photo should be taken with each setting for example.
 While this type of menu is not turned on by default on the 77D, it can still be activated.

-The T6i and T6s are still available, and their lower prices can be attractive: from 649$ for the 750D (without a lens) and 699$ for the T6s (without a lens).
-If you have to choose between these two, we recommend the more complete T6s.
+The T6i and T6s are still available, and their lower prices can be attractive: from 549$ for the T6i (without a lens) and 683$ for the T6s (without a lens).
+If you have to choose between these two, we recommend the more complete T6s (Amazon).

 Update 26/06/2017: The Nikon D5600, the successor to the D5500, was released at the end of November 2016.
 But, in our opinion, it hasn’t introduced enough innovations to justify its price, apart from SnapBridge connectivity, and it is more or less identical to its predecessor.
-In a kit with a 18-55 mm lens – it is now available starting at 796 dollars (making it a same price than its predecessor).
+In a kit with a 18-55 mm lens – it is now available starting at 696 dollars.
+(Check current price and user reviews on Amazon)

 For enthusiasts: Nikon D7500 and Canon 80D